jeroenhe/node-red-contrib-openhab3/README.md

 - [OpenHAB v2](http://localhost:8080)
 - [OpenHAB v3](http://localhost:8081)

-OpenHAB may require some mandatory configuration before it starts working.
-For Node-RED, you can import [flow.json](test/nodered/flow.json) into Node-RED for (manual) testing purposes.
+When in the Node-RED UI, you can import [flow.json](test/nodered/flow.json) via the `Import` option, which contains some example tests for each of the nodes, per OpenHAB version, running simultaneously.

-You can verify the server sides event connections as well:
+You can verify the server sides event connections to be working as well.
+They are used by the plugin to receive any updates from OpenHAB:

 - [OpenHAB 2](http://localhost:8080/rest/events?topics=smarthome/items)
 - [OpenHAB 3](http://localhost:8081/rest/events?topics=openhab/items)

-You can reset the test-setup from scratch (this also removes volumes):
+When finished, you can reset the test-setup from scratch (this also removes volumes):

     ./clean.sh